joolstorrentecalo/gitlab-foss/doc/development/merge_request_concepts/mergeability_framework.md

 ---
 stage: Create
 group: Code Review
-info: Any user with at least the Maintainer role can merge updates to this content.
-For details, see https://docs.gitlab.com/ee/development/development_processes.html#development-guidelines-review.
-description: "Developer information explaining the process to add a new mergeability check"
+info: Detailing the process to add a new mergeability check
 ---

 # Mergeability framework